mamamia5x/C-Basic/README.md

 ## Can I help?
 ______________
 If you'd like to help, make your own copy of the file (you should use repl.it and just use the url).
 Then, this'll be where you can create code in C-Minor, or you can change it.
 Feel free to add your own codes, and share them on our forum [here](http://cminor.forumotion.com/).
+Who knows, maybe your code can be in C-Minor.